Every group is different. Every meeting planner is unique. Every event comes with its’ own set of objectives, attendee patterns, and complications.

 Meeting planners don’t want to be sold to – it feels contrived.
 They don’t want to be manipulated nor pressured.
 Even if you’re not doing any of those things, the stigma remains.

-Help Them Get the Lowest Rate
+Help Them Get the Lowest Available Rate

-A venue is a meeting planner’s largest investment.
+A venue can be a meeting planner’s largest investment.
 So, show them how they can achieve their same goals at a lower price tag.
 What can be tweaked or rearranged to bring the rate down?
 Is their meeting program too space intensive?
 Can they move their dates?
 By giving them options and insight on how to cut expenses, you’re positioning yourself as a true business advisor, winning their trust and favor in the process.

 Include Conference Service Managers